Microsoft/azure-docs.pt-pt/articles/active-directory/develop/scenario-daemon-app-configuration.md

 ---

-#### <a name="instantiate-the-confidential-client-application-with-client-secrets"></a>Criar uma instância do aplicativo cliente confidencial com segredos do cliente
+#### <a name="instantiate-the-confidential-client-application-with-client-secrets"></a>Instantie a aplicação confidencial do cliente com segredos do cliente

-Este é o código para instanciar o aplicativo cliente confidencial com um segredo do cliente:
+Aqui está o código para instantaneamente a aplicação confidencial do cliente com um segredo de cliente:

 # <a name="nettabdotnet"></a>[.NET](#tab/dotnet)